The Legend of Zelda: A Link to the Past (SNES)

 More Engrish fix-up in the Quest History.

-Also, all text in the game was for some reason drawn a few pixels higher in frame in the English version, so the Quest History stats came out looking a little bit akward as a result of this, as the regular text isn't correctly aligned with the smaller secondary text that is otherwise only present in the ending of the game.
+Also, all text in the game was drawn a few pixels higher in frame in the English version to allow space for the lowercase characters, as a result of this, the Quest History stats came out looking a little bit awkward - the regular text isn't correctly aligned with the smaller secondary text that is otherwise only present in the ending of the game.

 Glitches in Japanese v1.0